widget/esphome-components/README.md

-# esphome-components
+# AXP202 ESPhome component for Lilygo T-Watch 2020 V1

-Components I've been working up to enable the [Lilygo T-Watch 2020 V1](https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library/blob/master/docs/watch_2020_v1.md).
+Component tree I've been working up to enable the [Lilygo T-Watch 2020 V1](https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library/blob/master/docs/watch_2020_v1.md).
+I did not add the accelerometer in the end as I had no use case.
 This is not the watch as the V2 or V3!
 Check which one you have.